Accelerated Diffusion Models via Speculative Sampling: Discussion

 \section{Discussion}

 We have developed here a novel speculative sampling procedure to accelerate diffusion models.
 This was achieved by exploiting the connections between speculative sampling and maximal coupling, specifically through the use of reflection maximal coupling.
-Note that this procedure is not restricted to DDMs and can be applied to accelerate the simulation of any time-discretized diffusion process with a computationally expensive drift term.
 We have demonstrated that significant speed-up can be achieved while sampling exactly from the target distribution.

-This approach has some limitations.
-Speculative sampling is not applicable to deterministic samplers, although noise can be added in a principled way to such samplers to obtain a valid stochastic sampler, to which speculative sampling can then be applied (see e.g. \Cref{sec:DDMtargetdraft}).
-Another limitation, shared with Picard iteration techniques \citep{shih2023parallel,chen2024accelerating}, is the increased memory overhead due to the parallel calls to the sampler during the verification procedure.
+This approach also has limitations.
+It is not directly applicable to deterministic samplers, although noise can be added in a principled way to such samplers to obtain a valid stochastic sampler, to which speculative sampling can then be applied (see e.g. \Cref{sec:DDMtargetdraft}).
+Moreover, similarly to Picard iteration techniques \citep{shih2023parallel,chen2024accelerating}, it increases memory overhead due to the parallel calls to the sampler during the verification procedure.

+In particular, while LLMs are memory-bound and therefore heavily benefit from speculative decoding/sampling techniques that increase arithmetic intensity and reduce latency, this is not necessarily the case for diffusion models, which already benefit from parallelism.
+The applicability of parallel techniques for serving diffusion models, therefore, remains an active area of investigation.